kiba/Writings/for_science/chp9_meeting_the_host.md

 He emphatically denied the use of time travel, saying that it violated causality, though he affirmed trans-dimensional travel as the method of travel.
 That wasn't prohibited by the law of physics as anybody knew, but there was no theories on how to travel between realities.

-Currently, the captain was monitoring an interrogation of this gentleman's alleged girlfriend, Diana Rose, who was answering questions in a bugged abode.
-It took a short while to prepare, but the apartment was now bugged with all sort of equipment to record the interaction for Sidonia's knowledge.
-Normally, that wasn't done except in a criminal investigation, but this was simply unprecedented.
-There had never been any human aliens to spy on, until now.
-Intelligence work and espionage as an enterprise had disappeared since the destruction of the solar system, such notions only remaining alive in stories and historical records, until now.
+Currently, the captain was monitoring an interrogation of this gentleman's alleged girlfriend, Diana Rose, who was answering questions in a bugged abode, which had taken some time to prepare.
+Normally, this wasn't allowed in all but the most extreme circumstance, such as a criminal investigation.
+There had never been any human aliens to spy on until now.
+Intelligence work and espionage as an enterprise had disappeared since the destruction of the solar system, such notions only remaining alive in stories and historical records.

 The interview continued smoothly so far, and there were little to no inconsistency in the female's answer.